Archiving the History of the Outdoor Industry

-“You have to know where you’ve been to understand where you’re going,” says Clare Pavelka, Red Wing Shoe Company’s historian and the communications representative for the corporate archives.
+“You have to know where you’ve been to understand where you’re going,” said Clare Pavelka, Red Wing Shoe Company’s historian and the communications representative for the corporate archives.
 Vasque’s parent company frequently uses historical materials from the 20th century in marketing campaigns to bring validity to the footwear brand, but it isn’t open to the public.

 In some cases, corporate archives are like a family’s secret recipe.
 They can store proprietary information that made the company what it is today, if it’s still in existence.

-Shortcomings of preservation
+Shortcomings of Preservation

 Mainly due to lack of space, it’s impossible for historians and archivists to hold onto every single item.
 Many pieces get tossed.
-“The decisions we make on a daily basis impact the sorts of materials that are available to people and researchers in the future,” says Pumphrey.
+“The decisions we make on a daily basis impact the sorts of materials that are available to people and researchers in the future,” said Pumphrey.

-He says that in the 1950s, historians prioritized records from the rich and powerful—mainly white men—thinking they were doing the right thing at the time.
+He said that in the 1950s, historians prioritized records from the rich and powerful—mainly white men—thinking they were doing the right thing at the time.
 But professionals today have since recognized the fault.
 They now strive to collect items that reflect the diversity of the people involved.
 When choosing what items to include in the Special Collections, Pumphrey checks his gut by asking himself, “How important is this item to telling the story of this industry?”
 He has kept everything from internal company emails and newsletters to vintage posters and old photographs of prototypes.

-“It’s hard to gauge what materials or stories will end up being important or what questions future historians will ask of all of us,” says Gross.
+“It’s hard to gauge what materials or stories will end up being important or what questions future historians will ask of all of us,” said Gross.
 “We often discount the minutiae of our lives as unimportant, but we don’t know yet what they’re emblematic of.”

 But despite best efforts, the puzzle will never be entirely complete.
 For one thing, the industry’s first backpacks, tents, hiking boots, and other pivotal pieces aren’t centralized in one single place.
 Gear is spread across the world, kept in individuals’ basements and gear closets.
-It’d be a monumental undertaking for Utah State to take on the responsibility, Pumphrey says.
+It’d be a monumental undertaking for Utah State to take on the responsibility, Pumphrey said.